 Content Distribution – Once content is created, it is distributed through the agreed platform.
 Depending on the contract, the content can be distributed through multiple channels such as social media, email marketing, and paid advertisements.

 Audience Engagement – This is perhaps the most important success factor of sponsored content.
 It will depend upon the extent to which the audience will engage with the sponsored content.
-If the audience engages with the content then they are likely to believe in the brand and act upon it, whether it is a product buying, signing up for service or just sharing it.
+When the audience engages with the content, they are more likely to trust the brand.
+This can lead to actions like buying a product, signing up for a service, or sharing it.

 Benefits of Sponsored Content